The Era of Long-Handle Shoulder Bags

 source: alaia.com

-Bags have not become dramatically larger in recent seasons.
+Bags haven’t grown dramatically larger in recent seasons.

-What has changed—subtly, but decisively—is the length of their handles.
+What’s changed — subtly, but decisively — is the length of their handles.

 An object that once clung to the torso now moves away from it.